eclipse-swtimagej/SWTImageJ/README.md

 In Eclipse the needed SWT and Eclipe libraries should be available automatically.

-If you want to start it with another IDE put the required libraries on the Java classpath (see info.txt in the folder "libs").
+If you want to start it with another IDE put the required libraries on the Java classpath see [info.txt](https://github.com/eclipse-swtimagej/SWTImageJ/blob/main/org.eclipse.swt.imagej/libs/info.txt) in the folder "libs".

 ### General SWT implementation